 - Hidden Validator

-Independent of the role the validator is assigned, its reward will be proportional to the percentage of total amount staked by the validator.
-This means there is no need to pool stake under a minimum required to become a validator.
+Independent of the role the validator is assigned, its reward will be proportional to the percentage of the total amount staked by the validator.
+This means there is no need to pool stake under the minimum required to become a validator.

 The computational requirements for running a validating node are designed to be minimal.
 Most operators should be able to do so easily with a standard cloud-hosted virtual machine, for example with Amazon AWS’s $100/month instance or a n1-highcpu-4 Google Cloud instance (and likely with even less robust hardware).
 For validators who anticipate staking substantial balances and thus who expect to participate in many shards simultaneously, they might want to utilize more hardware (and redundancy) to compensate for the extra storage, bandwidth and compute load they will need.

 A key disadvantage of an unsophisticated sharded blockchain system is that the overall system security is split because only a portion of the network’s validators are validating the transactions of a particular shard.
 NEAR employs two ways to counteract this problem: “Hidden Validators” and “Fishermen”.